rotimi2020/rotimi2020.github.io/README.md

 ---

-*This portfolio showcases my data analysis, visualization, and machine learning projects.*
+*This portfolio showcases my data analysis, visualization, and machine learning projects using various tools and technologies.*